CrystalW123/AI-Documentation/README.md

     pip install -r requirements.txt
     ```

-5. **Configure your notebook to point to the newly created environment**
+6. **Configure your notebook to point to the newly created environment**

-This by selectin kernel in the notebook at the top right corner in vscode and choose python environments and then the created environment
+This is by selecting kernel in the notebook at the top right corner while in vscode.

+Choose python environments and then the created environment(myenv)

 > Allow it to download jupyter/ipykernel when prompted

-3. **Run the code**
+7. **Run the code**

+📄 How to Run Jupyter Notebook:

+In your vscode from inside the jupyter notebook, tomato_leaf_disease_classifier2.ipynb run each cell by **shift + enter** or at the top run the entire code by clicking **run all**

 📂 Dataset

 This repository includes a sample dataset in the `sample_data/` directory.
 If you wish to train on the full dataset, download it from [kaggle](https://www.kaggle.com/datasets/kaustubhb999/tomatoleaf) and place it in `sample_data/` after unzipping.

-📄 How to Run
-For Jupyter Notebook:

-In your vscode or any other code editor from inside the jupyter notebook tomato_leaf_disease_classifier2.ipynb run each cell by **shift + enter** or at the top run the entire code by clicking **run all**

 [Original_file](tomato-leaf-disease-detection.ipynb)- the undocumented file